FabianVegaA/FabianVegaA/README.md

 ## About Me

-I'm passionate about building robust, mathematically-sound software systems.
+I'm a software developer passionate about building robust, mathematically-sound software systems.

 ## Areas of Interest